 Our organization derives its name from an Australian aborigine ritual, called a walkabout, in which members of the community venture out to live off the land and meet their environment on its own terms.
 That is the spirit of what our walks are all about.
 We encounter and embrace our urban, suburban and rural environments on their own terms and open ourselves up to uncovering the beauty and essence of a neighborhood while we enjoy healthy exercise and convivial socializing.
 That’s the “Walkabout” part.
 The “International” component reflects the opportunity to travel for customized, behind-the-scenes walking tours of countries such as the UK, Switzerland, France, Canada, Mexico and Japan.

 TO JOIN A WALK begin by looking through our listing for a walk description that matches your needs.
 Whether you are a beginning walker seeking exercise, a newcomer to San Diego, a hiker looking for an experienced guide, or simply are interested in exploring San Diego with a congenial group, you’ll find something of interest.
 When you find a convenient date and time, just show up at the meeting place.
 The walks are free, no reservation is needed and the only cost — if you continue to walk with us — is $20 a year for our monthly newsletter.
-One free copy of our newsletter ("San Diego Feets") is available by calling the office between 10 am and 2 p.m. weekdays or Here.
+One free copy of our newsletter ("San Diego Feets") is available by simply selecting on the "Get your Free Complimentary Issue" Icon on the sidebar of calling the office during our business hours.